IFS Therapist

 What Clients Tell Me

 One client came in because he would freeze up in emotional conversations with his wife.
 It was predictable, it happened every time, and it was straining everything.
 Through our work with his parts, that pattern shifted.
 It still happens on rare occasion, but he goes into conversations now knowing it's not going to take over.
 Another client told me she spent years trying to manage her emotions through logic and willpower.
-IFS gave her something different: she could actually feel what she was feeling without being consumed by it, and for the first time she could choose how to respond instead of just reacting.
+IFS gave her something different: she could feel what she was feeling without being consumed by it, and for the first time she could choose how to respond instead of just reacting.
 Others tell me they finally understand why they are the way they are, and that understanding has made them more comfortable with themselves than they've ever been.

 If something about this framework makes sense of what you've been experiencing, that's worth paying attention to.
 Book a free consultation and we'll talk about what IFS could look like for you.